 - After the event, you continue to worry about it and relive the details

-Behavioral signs of social anxiety include:
+Behavioral symptoms of social anxiety disorder may include:

 - Avoiding social situations that trigger anxiety